-Hazardous Materials and Hazardous Waste is discussed in sections 3.6 and 4.6 of the 2018 EIS.
-An emerging environmental issue at many Air Force installations is the past release of per- and polyfluoroalkylated substances (PFAS).
+Hazardous Materials and Hazardous Waste is discussed in Sections 3.6 and 4.6 of the 2018 EIS.
+An emerging environmental issue is the past release of per- and polyfluoroalkylated substances (PFAS).
 The discovery of soils containing PFAS and other volatile organic compounds during the final runway design process is the new information associated with this resource area.